 Set your goal

 If you haven’t already, grab a pen and paper and write down everything you want to achieve.
 A great guide to setting a crystal-clear goal is to use the SMART goal-setting method.
-This means, you need to think of a goal that is Simple, Measurable, Aspirational, Realistic and Timely (we’ll let you Google the particulars around each of those in your own time).
+This means, you need to think of a goal that is Specific, Measurable, Aspirational, Realistic and Timely (we’ll let you Google the particulars around each of those in your own time).

 For example: “My goal is to lose 4kg over 8 weeks by eating better and exercising every day”.